narajaon/onestatus/README.md

 }
 ```

-**NB1**: You can also use also use a onestatus function to dynamicaly generate your attributes.
+**NB1**: You can also use also use a onestatus function to dynamically generate your attributes.
 Currently only `s:getDefaultColor` is supported.<br>
 **NB2**: You can call any global function in labelFunc.
 Try putting directly the name of a function of your own !